 “What do you mean my basement is not legal?” is a common refrain when the homeowner is contacted by a bank, building department or title search agent.
-The home-owner is seldom take you to a jail cell in cuffs, but it’s a situation that is difficult , and it usually comes at a sensitive time, like when you are selling a property….Call me @ 914 674 2950, let’s discuss your situation.
+The home-owner is seldom taken to a jail cell in cuffs, but it’s a situation that is difficult , and it usually comes at a sensitive time, like when you are selling a property….Call me @ 914 674 2950, let’s discuss your situation.

 Many home and building improvements require building permits.
 Building permits are granted by the municipality in which the home or building is located and indicates that the project has been reviewed and approved for conformance with the building code and zoning regulations before construction begins.
 It is against the law to make most non-cosmetic improvements without these approvals or permits.
 The process of bringing the work done without permits into conformance with current regulations is called “legalization”.
 For a legalization, the approval process is done after the work is already in place. https://seconarchitect.com/permits-approvals-and-forgiveness-just-kidding/